Dad’s beans

 Spanish Rice

 This is the rice staple I grew up on.
 Everyone loves it.
-This is for a classic small size
+This is for a classic large dinner size and leftovers.

 Ingredients: